The Great Salt Lake, the Mormons, and the perfect snow are a few things we instantly associate with Utah, but what is Utah famous for besides these?

 The Sundance film festival is another thing people immediately associate with Utah.
-Organized since 1978, today it is the largest independent film festival in the United States.
-As the name suggests the festival takes place in the Sundance ski resort, but also in Park City and Salt Lake City.
+First organized in 1978, today, it is the largest independent film festival in the United States.
+As the name suggests, the festival takes place in the Sundance ski resort but also in Park City and Salt Lake City.

-Since the 1990s the Sundance became one of the premier festivals in the world, on par with Cannes, Berlin, and Venice.
+Since the 1990s, Sundance has become one of the premier festivals in the world, on par with Cannes, Berlin, and Venice.
 As an independent festival, Sundance tries to show some of the most original works from American and international filmmakers.
-The program usually includes documentaries, short and feature films.
+The program usually includes documentaries, shorts, and feature films.

 Strict alcohol laws

 Utah is well-known for being the state with the most strict alcohol laws.
-And tobacco, and gambling… At very least some of these alcohol laws are weird:
+And tobacco, and gambling… At the very least, some of these alcohol laws are weird:

-- It is ilegal to buy a drink at a bar/restaurand before 11:30;
+- It is illegal to buy a drink at a bar/restaurant before 11:30;

 - In a restaurant (not in a bar), you have to order food with your drink;